Significance of Spanish Missions in America

 Spanish Priest by J. Laurent, about 1870

-Following Christopher Columbus‘ first voyage in 1492, Spain had a new goal in that regard.
-In 1493, Spanish Queen Isabella I proclaimed the New World to be a part of the Spanish Empire and ordered that its native peoples were to be treated humanely and converted to Christianity.
-Thus began the history of the missions that would become a part of our national story and influence our shared common history with Spain, Mexico, and Latin America across time.
+Spain had a new goal following Christopher Columbus‘ first voyage in 1492.
+In 1493, Spanish Queen Isabella I proclaimed the New World part of the Spanish Empire and ordered that its native peoples be treated humanely and converted to Christianity.
+Thus began the history of the missions that would become a part of our national story and influence our shared history with Spain, Mexico, and Latin America across time.

 Throughout the colonial period, the missions Spain established would serve several objectives.
 The first would be to convert natives to Christianity.
 The second would be to pacify the areas for colonial purposes.
-A third objective was to acculturate the natives to Spanish cultural norms to move from mission status to parish status as full members of the congregation.
+A third objective was to acculturate the natives to Spanish cultural norms so that they could move from mission status to parish status as full congregation members.
 Mission status made participating natives wards of the State instead of citizens of the empire.
-Aside from spiritual conquest through religious conversion, Spain hoped to pacify areas that held extractable natural resources such as iron, tin, copper, salt, silver, gold, hardwoods, tar, and other such resources, which investors could then exploit.
+Aside from spiritual conquest through religious conversion, Spain hoped to pacify areas with extractable natural resources such as iron, tin, copper, salt, silver, gold, hardwoods, tar, and other resources that investors could exploit.
 The missionaries hoped to create a utopian society in the wilderness.

 Representation of the two powers of church and state, by Francisco Antonio Vallejo